gunter1994/Video-Summarization-with-Superframe-Segmentation/README.md

 - Place the video, and summarization inside of the folder
 - Summarization can be generated using "create-vid.py" inside utility
 - using "get-frames.py" (also in utility) extract the frames of the entire video to the folder

+You will also need jquery inside of the static folder, just confirm the version number matches mine inside of index.html

 ## What to run
 In order to generate feature data, you will need the video dataset for SumMe, you can find everything about them on their [website](https://people.ee.ethz.ch/~gyglim/vsum/)